Frequently Asked Questions

 Can I be friends with my therapist?

 No, you cannot be friends with your therapist.
-Ethical guidelines dictate that the client-counsellor alliance cannot have dual relationship, i.e. a person cannot be your therapist and your friend at the same time, and vice-versa.
+Ethical guidelines dictate that the client-counsellor alliance cannot have a dual relationship.

 Will my therapist share my information with anyone else?

-Confidentiality is an important aspect of therapeutic relationship.
-All therapists are ethically and legally obliged to keep all client information to themselves.
+Confidentiality is an important aspect.
+All therapists are ethically and legally obliged to keep client information private.
+A therapist might seek supervision, upon which client anonymity will be assured.

 Is my therapist qualified?

-They have been trained for two years in the ethics and practice of individual and group therapy, and continue to seek education and specialized training.
+All therapists at Gulmohar hold an MSc. in Counselling Psychology.
+They have been trained in ethics and practice and continue to seek education.